matsui528/faiss_tips/dev.md

 ```

 ## Run your class in python
 To use your class inside python, you need to update the following lines on `$HOME/faiss/python/swigfaiss.swig`.
-Because we inherit `IndexPQ` this time, it would be clear to write the line after the counterpart of `IndexPQ`.
+Because we inherit `IndexPQ` this time, it would be good to write the line after the counterpart of `IndexPQ`.
 - Add `#include <faiss/IndexHello.h>` after `#include <faiss/IndexPQ.h>`
 - Add `%include  <faiss/IndexHello.h>` after `%include  <faiss/IndexPQ.h>`
 - Add `DOWNCAST ( IndexHello )` after `DOWNCAST ( IndexPQ )`.
 Note that this addition depends on the inheritance of your class.